National Council of Churches

 The National Council of the Churches of Christ in the USA, usually identified as the National Council of Churches (NCC), is the largest ecumenical body in the United States.
 NCC is an ecumenical partnership of 38 Christian faith groups in the United States.
-Its member communions include mainline Protestant, Eastern Orthodox, African-American, evangelical, and historic peace churches.
+Its member communions include mainline Protestant, Eastern Orthodox, Oriental Orthodox, African-American, evangelical, and historic peace churches.
 Together, it encompasses more than 100,000 local congregations and 40 million adherents.
 It began as the Federal Council of Churches in 1908, and expanded through merger with several other ecumenical organizations to become the National Council of Churches in 1950.
 Its Interim President and General Secretary is Bishop Vashti Murphy McKenzie.

 History

 The first efforts at ecumenical organization emerged in May 1908 with the creation of the Federal Council of Churches (FCC).
 The FCC was created as a response to "industrial problems" that arose during the rapid industrialization of the United States.
 The primary concern was the protection of workers in a host of areas including wages, working conditions, child labor, and a six-day work week (reduced from seven).

 During the next 40 plus years, FCC remained engaged in the domestic social problems of the day as well as international problems that threatened to draw the US into war.
 Its progressive social program along with support of conscientious objectors to World War II garnered stiff criticism from Christian fundamentalist circles.
 By 1950, numerous programs and efforts of social uplift had formed in addition to the FCC.
 Seeking greater unity, a dozen ecumenical bodies (including the FCC) gathered in Cleveland, Ohio, in 1950 to discuss how to more effectively organize their common work.
 Out of this meeting, via the merger of the Federal Council of Churches with several other ecumenical bodies, emerged the NCC.

 During the late 1950s and early 1960s (it is unclear from the reference how long this continued), the National Council of Churches received some funding from the "Foundation for Youth and Student Affairs", a front funded by the CIA to oppose communism.